webOSArchive/webos-docs/docs/appstores.md

-r# Installing Apps on your webOS Device
+# Installing Apps on your webOS Device

 There's a vibrant community rescuing, archiving, restoring and even building apps for webOS.
 Since the actual HP App Catalog is gone, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.